SkyCol/ODverse33/README.md

 </table>

-Exprimental results for 11 these domains can be found in the paper
+Exprimental results for 11 diverse domains can be found in the paper.